 - Drain gasoline from the fuel tanks when the engine is cold.
 Do this outdoors in an open area.
-Wipe up any gasoline that spills. - Never smoke when draining gasoline, and stay ٠ away from an open flame or where a spark may ignite the gasoline fumes. - 1.
-Park the traction unit on a level surface, to ensure that the fuel tanks drain completely. - Lower the loader arms, stop the engine, and remove 2. the key.
+Wipe up any gasoline that spills. - Never smoke when draining gasoline, and stay away from an open flame or where a spark may ignite the gasoline fumes. - 1.
+Park the traction unit on a level surface, to ensure that the fuel tanks drain completely. - 2.
+Lower the loader arms, stop the engine, and remove the key. - 3.
+Shut off the fuel valve in the hose near the bottom of the fuel tanks (Figure 26).

-3. Shut off the fuel valve in the hose near the bottom of the fuel tanks (Figure 28).
+- 1. Fuel valve, open2.
+Fuel valve, closed - 4.
+Loosen the hose clamp at the fuel filter and slide it up the fuel line away from the filter. - 5.
+Pull the fuel line off of the fuel filter, open the fuel valve, and allow the gasoline to drain into a gas can or drain pan. - 6.
+Install the fuel line onto the fuel filter.

-- 4. Loosen the hose clamp at the fuel filter and slide it up the fuel line away from the filter. - 5.
-Pull the fuel line off of the fuel filter, open the fuel valve, loosen the fuel tank cap, and allow the gasoline to drain into a gas can or drain pan. - 6.
-Install the fuel line onto the fuel filter. - 7.
-Slide the hose clamp close to the fuel filter to secure the fuel line. - 8.
-Open the fuel valves in the hoses near the bottom of the fuel tanks as illustrated in Figure 28.
+- 7. Slide the hose clamp close to the fuel filter to secure the fuel line. - 8.
+Open the fuel valves in the hoses near the bottom of the fuel tanks as illustrated in Figure 26.